 Cut out your face pieces.
 You’ll cut two eyes from white, two eyeballs from black, two teeth pieces from white, an orange nose and brown eyebrows.

-Cut the same pieces out of Heat n Bond except the teeth.
+Cut the same pieces out of Heat n Bond except for the teeth.
 You don’t need it for those.

 Grab both pieces of your teeth and sew around the two sides and bottom.
 Turn them right side out and press them flat: